matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data.md

 });
 ```

-How do to setup UploadHandler.php post function....
+How do you setup UploadHandler.php post function...?

 ## How to retrieve and set form data asynchronously.
 See how to [[submit files asynchronously]].